 Looking at houses can quickly become overwhelming and often discouraging too, at least if you are on a tight budget.
 To make the whole process easier, take some time to define what you want and need in a house.
 What are the things that are non-negotiable to you?

-When we bought our Philly house, our four main non-negotiables were to find a place with a nice size back yard for the kids to play in, a place that had a decent size living room (we were tired of dealing with a small one at our first house!), something located close to the train since my husband will be using it to commute and again, a kitchen with a good layout.
+When we bought our Philly house, our four main non-negotiables were to find a place that had a nice size yard for the kids to play in, a decent size living room (we were tired of trying to host in the small one at our first house!), a kitchen with a good layout and a location that was close to the train since my husband would be using it to commute.

-4. Visit Twice Before Putting in an Offer
+4. If Possible, Visit Twice Before Putting in an Offer

 6. Decide How You Feel About Outdoor Space

 Many people are in love with the idea of having a yard and garden but forget that both things take a lot of time to maintain.
 When you are looking at houses, take time to think through how much upkeep the yard and outdoor space will take.

 Our first home had a very tiny city yard and we loved it!
 It took us all of 5 minutes to mow.

 There were a few flower beds and bushes that took a bit more time to take care of, but overall, we needed to spend very little time on yard work.
 Neither of us loves that kind of thing, and frankly, we really didn’t have the time or energy to take care of anything bigger.

 Remember though how one of our non-negotiables for our Philly house was a big yard?
 We don’t do much screen time and instead encourage creative play, and since our kids are older now, a larger yard felt necessary.